-The insurance applications, the February 17 and February 24, 2023 emails from the Complainants, and the Insurer's Investigation Notes were of significance to the Council's decision.
-In the Council's opinion, these materials demonstrated that the Agent acted in a dishonest, deceitful, fraudulent, and untrustworthy matter as contemplated by the Act.
+The insurance application, the February 17, 2023, email from the Complainants, the February 24, 2023 email from the Complainants, the June 1, 2023 email from the Agent and the Insurer's Investigation Notes were of significance to the Council's decision.
+In the Council's opinion, these materials demonstrated that the Agent acted in a dishonest, deceitful, fraudulent and untrustworthy manner as contemplated by the Act.

-The Council was concerned by the information on the insurance applications that was determined to be false, determined to be the Agent's personal information, or determined to be the personal information of another agent, which included:
+The Council was concerned by the information on the insurance application that was determined to be falsified, which included: